MaximKitsenko/MaximKitsenko.github.io/_posts/2018-11-11-Small-hack-for-fast-copying-boilerplate-code.md

 Implementation of this idea satisfying requirements above is a small [script](https://github.com/MaximKitsenko/bonanza-scripts/blob/master/scripts/replace-in-files.ps1).
 We just took the idea of copying/replacing and automated these *ReplaceAll* operations.
 What we do:

-- we manually copy set of files with boilerplate code;
+- manually copy set of files with boilerplate code;
-- provide *find-replace* words and files paths to the script;
+- enter *find-replace* words and *files paths* to the script;
 - run script.

 This solution doesn't automate all operations.
-We implemented it in 15 minutes, in addition source code shouldn't change often, so for us it looks like a good balance between time for writing this script and full value codegenerating.
+We implemented it in 15 minutes, in addition source code shouldn't change often, so for us it looks like a good balance between time for writing this script and time it allows to save.